 (1) Use contractions

 (2) Use some exclamation marks (but not too many) to express emotion

 (3) Use a range of appropriate vocabulary and informal expressions

 Dear Mrs White,

-First, let me apologize for any disappointment your son experienced on our ski trip.
+First, let me apologise for any disappointment your son experienced on our ski trip.
 It is true that there were several concerns.
-Since we had been led to believe by the company that there would be sufficiente slopes for both beginners and advanced skiers, we were extremely upset when this turned out not to be the case.
-It was also unfortunate that lack of snow meant that artificial snow had to be used istead.
+Since we had been led to believe by the company that there would be sufficient slopes for both beginners and advanced skiers, we were extremely upset when this turned out not to be the case.
+It was also unfortunate that lack of snow meant that artificial snow had to be used instead.

 In relation to accommodation, I am not quite sure what you are referring to.
 I know that in one room there were not enough beds but this was not the case in your son’s room.

 We would like to assure you that we take all complaints seriously.
 We have already decided that next year we will change the company and the location for our trip and we hope that your son will consider joining us again.